mikamautnerrohde/researchproject/rp-project-manual.md

 #### Assists in creating realistic project planning, corresponding to workload.
 #### Contact person for student questions.
+The supervisor is the go-to person for the student, for any question related to performing the research project.
+During the research project, the supervisor should be available to discuss problems within a reasonable timeframe.
+When absent due to illness or leave, the supervisor should ensure that there is somebody else available for pressing questions of the student.
 ####  Helps with learning techniques, understanding relevant concepts.
+The daily supervisor guides the student and provides constructive feedback on his or her performance.
+This feedback is important to improve skills and knowledge of the student, but also to foster an overall academic attitude.
 #### Provides feedback on overall performance and promotes scientific attitude.
 #### Joins midterm evaluation, together with student.
 #### Provides feedback on the draft version of the research report.
--   Evaluates experimental work and presentation: advises internal assessor on grading The daily supervisor guides the student and provides constructive feedback on his or her performance.
-This feedback is important to improve skills and knowledge of the student, but also to foster an overall academic attitude.
-During the research project, the supervisor should be available to discuss problems within a reasonable timeframe.

-When absent due to illness or leave, the supervisor should ensure that there is somebody else available for pressing questions of the student.
+####  Evaluates experimental work and presentation: advises internal assessor on grading

 The intensity of supervision varies between projects, so it is important that this is discussed prior to the start of the research project, so that the student knows what to expect.
 .